 Masia Serra in Cantallops

 We visited Jaume and Silvia at Masia Serra during our final winery tour in Alt Emporda.
 We drove past Terra Remota, which we renamed “Terra Not So Remota,” after driving the last 10 kilometers to Cantallops, a small medieval village with a wine tradition dating back centuries.
 We wound our way up the dirt road, past an old farm house, with a sign that read Masia Serra.
 We expected a super traditional, old school farmhouse setting considering the remote location.
 Instead, we were greeted by a modern wine tasting room, with Pink Floyd on the radio.
-We can play Pokemon Platinum Action Replay Codes and game too.

 The Masia Serra wine tastings are personalized, depending on the interests of the guests, and can include a typical Catalan breakfast or lunch.
 They are also in the process of finishing guest rooms set out in the vineyards, each with a private pool.